 - PSYC3336 Clinical Psychology

 - PSYC4436 Clinical Fieldwork in Psychology (This class is restricted to students who are completing the Clinical Concentration.)

-Thus, students in the Clinical Concentration will take 13 courses (39 credits) to complete both the B.A.
-Major and the Clinical Concentration requirements.
+Thus, students in the Clinical Concentration will take 13 courses (39 credits) to complete both the B.A. major and the Clinical Concentration requirements.

 At least two semesters of research, by arrangement with a faculty member in the Psychology Department, are strongly recommended.
 This research activity is essential for students who are planning to apply to graduate programs in Clinical or Counseling Psychology.
 Students are encouraged to work as a volunteer in a research lab as soon as they identify a research area of interest to them.
 They may also enroll in:

 - PSYC4490 and 4491 Senior Thesis I and II